neoocm/PlatformStories.github.io/_posts/2016-9-30-create-task.md

 We will now run through a sample execution of rf-pool-classifier using gbdxtools.
 We have provided sample input data in platform_stories/create_task/rf_pool_classifier.

-Open an iPython terminal, create a GBDX interface and get the task input location.
+Open an iPython terminal, create a GBDX interface and specify the task input location.

 ```python
 from gbdxtools import Interface